 - Hypervigilance (a constant feeling of being on guard)

-- Self-harm (cutting and mutilation)
+- Suicidal thoughts or actions; self-harm (cutting and mutilation)